IngegnoMakerSpace/girlsinstem/_services/reverse.md

 ### Reverse Engineering Bootcamp

-There will be a bootcamp dedicated to this toolkit in Valencia, Spain, from 28/06/2021 to 03/07/2021, which can be attended by young girls from Belgium, France, Poland and Spain.
+There will be a bootcamp dedicated to this toolkit in Valladolid, Spain, from 28/06/2021 to 03/07/2021, which can be attended by young girls from Belgium, France, Poland and Spain.

 **Date:** 28/06/2021 to 03/07/2021
 **Locatie:** Valancia